pejman-hkh/openvpn-online-user-manager/README.md

 # openvpn-online-user-manager
-Openvpn get online user form managment
+Openvpn get online user from managment

 Set ```management localhost 6666``` in server.conf and get online user from it with php